 - FanDuel, DraftKings’ major rival, is also operating in Ohio by offering daily fantasy sports.
 More importantly, this operator has a commercial relationship with Boyd Gaming, which itself owns the racetrack Belterra Park.
 FanDuel may launch mobile sports wagering sooner rather than later.

 Ohio Sports Betting Timeline

-The road to sports betting within Ohio’s state borders saw a major jump in December 2021 when Governor Mike DeWine signed House Bill 29 into law, thereby legalizing sports betting.
+The process of launching sports betting in Ohio started last December when Governor Mike DeWine signed House Bill 29 into law.

 - May 6, 2021 – The Ohio Select Committee on Gaming announced SB 176: the long-awaited initial legislation for Ohio’s sports betting industry.

 - May 12, 2021 – The Committee revised some provisions in the bill, such as enabling Class A license holders to partner with unlimited operators.